 Along with this, the Hope for the Sold blog reaches thousands of readers monthly and has served as a platform to discuss important issues surrounding sexual exploitation and to mobilize people for the cause.

 In 2011 Hope for the Sold partnered with International Teams, giving HFTS organizational framework and the ability to provide tax receipts (find out more below).
-There is a second film on the horizon, which you can learn more about and support here!

 FAQ ABOUT HOPE FOR THE SOLD